By Pamela Bump, Staff Writer

 - MVP, or minimum viable product: The minimum viable product is the simplest form of a product that will satisfy a customer, and ideally lead to a purchase.
 MVPs are useful to gather input for future development or refinement of the product.

-- Rapid prototyping: Strategies and tools used to create a quick model or prototype of a proposed product or innovation.
+- Rapid prototyping: Strategies and tools used to create a quick model or prototype of a proposed product or concept.
 Sometimes these can be paper or digital mock-ups, or 3D-printed prototypes.

 - R&D: Research and Development